julianchurchill/text-adventure/README.md

 Story (Part 2)

+- Intro text
+  - Display on game start/entering a room and follow up with normal room description.
+  "Staring up at the town sign swinging across the gate above you realise it has been many years since you were last here.
+The town itself looks quiet but not how you left it.
+It looks almost defeated."
 - Return to the town (Perpetuity?) - extra shops open, friary is abandoned, church is a burnt shell, towns people dislike you.
 - Bella Constantine lives!
 In a far away hideout plotting her revenge on you...
 - Another town/village - Ubiquity?
 Subdued by Bella to serve her - the future of the old town...